 The new MWB album will be out shortly.
-"Lonely and Dreaming" was produced by multiple Juno nominated Shawn Verreault of Wide Mouth Mason Fame, and recorded at Green House Studios in Vancouver, BC.
+"Rubble Town" was produced by multiple Juno nominated Shawn Verreault of Wide Mouth Mason Fame, and recorded at Green House Studios in Vancouver, BC.
 Stay tuned for new tour dates in your area coming soon.

 Michael Wood Band plays for Alberta flood relief

 Written by Hannah Cawsey

 The Calgary Stampede and many other musical events around town brought in a lot of fundraising dollars for those in need after the 2013 flood, with many bands donating their time and talent to entertain and raise much-needed money for the victims.
 The Michael Wood Band was no exception.

 The indie rockers from Victoria, British Columbia, took their place onstage at the Cowboys tent on July 7 to help raise money for the Red Cross as well as open for the award-nominated band Buckcherry.